uselesstechjunks/leetcode/docs/source/math/stat/inference.rst

 	* A regression model is defined by the set of affine functions

 		.. math:: \mathcal{F}=\{r(x)=mx+c; m,c\in\mathbb{R}\}
-	* Similarly, if the regression model is a set of feed-forward networks (FFN) of a given size, then it is also parametric and the parameters of this model are the weights and biases in each layer.
+	* If the regression model is a set of feed-forward networks (FFN) of a given size, then it is also parametric and the parameters of this model are the weights and biases in each layer.
 	* If the task is to estimate densities, then a parametric model could be

 		.. math::